Charles Njonjo

-Charles Mugane Njonjo (23 January 1920 – 2 January 2022) was a Kenyan lawyer who served as Attorney General of Kenya from 1963 to 1979, and Minister of Constitutional Affairs and the member of Parliament for Kikuyu Constituency from 1980 to 1983.
+Charles Mūgane Njonjo (23 January 1920 – 2 January 2022) was a Kenyan lawyer who served as Attorney General of Kenya from 1963 to 1979, Minister of Constitutional Affairs and the member of Parliament for Kikuyu Constituency from 1980 to 1983.

 Njonjo was also popularly referred to as "The Duke of Kabeteshire".

 Early life and education

 Njonjo was the son of the late Josiah Njonjo, a paramount chief and one of the foremost collaborators of British colonial rule in Kenya.
 The Njonjo family were close friends of Harry Leakey, whose son (Louis) and paternal grandson (Richard, who died on the same day as Charles) later played important roles in archaeology and Kenyan politics.

 In 1939, Charles and his brother James were admitted to King's College Budo, a rather privileged school in East Africa.
 After completing his secondary education at Alliance High School in Kikuyu, Njonjo enrolled at Fort Hare University in South Africa, where he graduated with a bachelor's degree in English and South African Law.
 He graduated in 1946 and returned to Kenya but had the burning ambition to study Law and be called to the Bar.
 This was forbidden to Africans and the Colonial administration offered him a scholarship to go to England to study Public Administration at the University College of the South West of England at Exeter (now University of Exeter).
 They wanted him to replace his father Chief Josiah Njonjo in the Provincial Administration.
 He accepted the scholarship and moved to England in 1947.

 He completed his studies in 1949 but rather than returning to Kenya, he began studying Law with the view of being called to the Bar at Gray's Inn.
 As soon as the Colonial administration in Kenya learnt of his decision to study for the Bar, they cut off his stipend and he had to wait tables to make ends meet.
 He was also asked to move out of 36 Great Cumberland Place which housed Kenyan students and visiting dignitaries in London.
 He met a friendly Welshman named Elwyn Jones who was a London solicitor.
 He took him in to train in his chambers.
 Njonjo worked there until he was called to the Bar at Gray's Inn in 1952.
-He was only the second Kenyan African barrister after Chiedo More Gem Argwings-Kodhek who had been called to the Bar in January 1951 at Lincoln's Inn.
+He was only the second Kenyan African barrister after C.M.G.
+Argwings-Kodhek who had been called to the Bar in January 1951 at Lincoln's Inn.

+Charles Njonjo also served as the first ethnic African Chairman of the Board of Governors (BoG) of The Kenya High School.

 Political career

-Assistant registar general
+Assistant registrar general

 Njonjo worked in London for two years and returned to Kenya at the end of 1954.
 He then went into the State Law Office and on 1 March 1955 he was appointed Assistant Registrar General.